310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 The dead would only become the heroes instead.
 It’s *us* who must become the heroes, and *they* who become the wretched demons that we must defeat.

-I’ve kept this factor in mind for the next set of the plans… And so, the next Oddball to subjugate will be Shinkai Kanata.
+I’ve kept this factor in mind for the next set of the plans… And so, the next Eccentric to subjugate will be Shinkai Kanata.

 I had considered Sakasaki Natsume at first, as he’s still far too inexperienced, and thus, much weaker to the rest…